 4. Cash Out.

-This last option is almost never advisable unless you are in urgent need of money now.
-You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This might result in a large amount of your savings going towards taxes and not into your back account.
+This final option is hardly ever advisable unless you are in serious need of money now.
+You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
+This might result in a large amount of your funds going towards taxes and not into your back account.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.

 Indirect vs. Direct 401(k) Rollovers in Tower Grove, MO

-1. Direct rollover — In a direct rollover, the custodian holding your 401(k) funds will send a check directly to your new retirement account with instructions to put the money into the account you are rolling your savings into.
-Each custodian has its own way of doing things, so the best first step is to reach out to your previous employer's 401(k) company to ask them how to proceed.
+- Direct rollover — In a direct rollover, the custodian holding your 401(k) savings will send a check directly to your new retirement account with instructions to put the money into the IRA or 401(k) you are rolling your savings into.
+Each firm follows a different procedure, so the best first step is to reach out to your previous employer's 401(k) company for their process.

-2. Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the funds directly into your IRA or new 401(k).
-This is also known as a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.
+- Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the savings directly into your IRA or new 401(k).
+This is also referred to as a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is usually not a good idea except under specific circumstances.
-Your Tower Grove, MO financial advisor will help you understand what the best way to proceed is.
+Like cashing out a 401(k), an indirect rollover is typically not a good idea except under specific circumstances.
+Your Tower Grove, MO financial advisor will be able to help you determine which option is best.

 Avoiding Common 401(k) Rollover Mistakes

-• Not considering all your options — If you like many aspects of your current 401(k) plan, you may be better off sticking with it.
+- Not weighing all your options — If you like many aspects of your current 401(k) plan, you may be better off sticking with it.
 But you would be doing yourself a disservice not to consider how a rollover could allow your money to grow more, or offer other benefits your current plan doesn't.

-• Not opening a new account first — If you do open up an IRA or new 401(k), it's important that the new account is already open, and that your new custodian is expecting a rollover.
+- Not opening a new account first — If you do open up an IRA or new 401(k), make sure to open a new account first and inform your new custodian that they'll be receiving a rollover check.
 If they get a check by surprise, they may think it is a regular contribution that you might have to pay taxes on.

-• Neglecting your old 401(k) — While this may sound strange, Americans lost over $7 billion in retirement savings in 2015.
-A new job brings a lot of life changes with it, but accidentally leaving behind your savings could significantly reduce how much you put away for retirement.
+- Forgetting about your 401(k) — While this may sound strange, Americans accidentally abandoned almost $8 billion in retirement savings in 2015.
+A new job brings a lot of life changes with it, but neglecting to do anything about your 401(k) could significantly reduce how much you put away for retirement.

-• Forgetting about the same property rule — The funds you roll over must be the "same property."
-Meaning, you can't take a cash distribution from your 401(k), buy bonds or another asset with it and deposit those new assets into a new account.
-If you do that, you would have to pay property tax, and if you're less than 59½ you'll have to pay a 10% early withdrawal penalty.
+- Forgetting about the same property rule — The property your new account receives must be the property that was rolled over.
+Meaning, you can't withdraw cash from your 401(k), buy assets with it and move those assets into a new account.
+The IRS considers that taxable income, and if you're less than 59½ you'll have to pay a 10% early withdrawal penalty.

 We also assist Tower Grove, MO residents with:

 Your unique situation will dictate which 401(k) option is best for you.
-Many residents of Tower Grove, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
+Many in Tower Grove, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a great amount of investment research that we’ll share with you.
-We’re based on trust, honesty, and integrity.
+As Registered Investment Advisors, we have access to a great amount of investment research that we’ll provide you with.
+We’re built on trust, honesty, and integrity.

-Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to decide how to best manage your 401(k) rollover.
+Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to make the best decision for your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in Tower Grove, MO today.